 L.A.
 Dance Project // 2245 East Washington Boulevard, Los Angeles CA 90021

-7.30pm: Screening of The Pit (Dancer with Golden Lips) by Naotaka Hiro
+Screening of The Pit (Dancer with Golden Lips) by Naotaka Hiro followed by Movement on Movement, a performance by Noé Soulier

 After technique and air, mechanical flux and respiration, the fourth event will be dedicated to the body.
 Objectified and analyzed or organic and internal, the anatomy is a thing which is never independent of the representations that we have of it.
 Culturally constructed, the body can be a form in movement and a dense material sensible.
 It’s an instrument which escapes paradoxically to a strict use.
 In an area (The Pa-cific Region) which constitutes 29 percent of all Botox consumption – according to the American Society of Plastic Surgery – to question plastically the body gives the opportunity maybe to reactivate an old no-tion: alienation.